Adoption from Foster Care

 What Is a Home Study?

 There are differences and similarities between foster care and private adoption home study assessments.
 Both types of home studies tell the foster or adoptive family’s story and are designed to make sure you can provide a child with a safe and nurturing environment.
-Whether obtaining a foster care or private home study you can expect the following:

 • Interviews with all members of your family conducted by your home study writer